-Pool chlorine tablets come in 1-inch and 3-inch sizes and dissolve very slowly if properly used in a swimming pool.
 Typically, a 3-inch pool chlorine tablet is designed to chlorinate from 7,500 to 10,000 gallons of water per week, meaning it'll take seven days to dissolve.
-If you have a 30,000 gallon pool, you'll need to place three 3-inch pool chlorine tablets in a chlorinator or floater.
-Water moving over chlorine tablets, as in a chlorinator, causes them to dissolve more quickly.
+If you have a 30,000-gallon pool, you'll need to place three 3-inch pool chlorine tablets in a chlorinator or floater.
+Water moving over chlorine tablets, as happens in a chlorinator or with tablets designed to be placed in the skimmer, causes them to dissolve more quickly.

-Because of the chlorine used in pool chlorine tablets (Trichloro-S-Triazinetrione, or "trichlor"), their acidity is very low.
+The chlorine used in pool chlorine tablets (Trichloro-S-Triazinetrione, or trichlor) has a very low alkalinity (high acidity).
 By contrast, granular calcium hypochlorite pool chlorine is highly alkaline.
-The reason trichlor tablets are acidic is because they're stabilized and made of a salt of cyanuric acid (CA).
+The reason trichlor tablets are acidic is because they're stabilized and formulated from a salt of cyanuric acid (CA).
 CA is a very effective chlorine stabilizer that prevents sunlight from dissipating pool chlorine too quickly.
-However, trichlor tablets lower a pool's pH, so they need to be monitored and raised on a periodic basis.
+However, trichlor tablets have the effect of lowering a pool's pH, so the pH level needs to be monitored and raised on a periodic basis.

-If you find that your pool chlorine tablets have lowered your swimming pool's pH below 7.2, you can raise it by adding sodium carbonate (soda ash).
-Adding soda ash to a pool will increase its alkalinity.
-It takes from 2 to 4.5 lbs. of soda ash in 30,000 gallons raise pool pH back up to 7.2, depending on how low pH levels are to start.
-When swimming pool pH is below 7 available chlorine disappears, leaving pools vulnerable to contamination.
+If you find that your pool chlorine tablets have lowered your swimming pool's pH below 7.2, you can raise it (increase its alkalinity) by adding sodium carbonate (soda ash).
+It takes from 2 to 4.5 lbs. of soda ash in 30,000 gallons to raise pool pH back up to 7.2, depending on how low the pH level was to begin with.
+When swimming pool pH is below 7, available chlorine disappears, leaving pools vulnerable to contamination.